seungwoo-simon-kim/ideaFarmProject/README.md

 ## The Project

 I collaborated with an employee who had experience developing Android applications to come up with a suitable solution.
 We devised an app that will track when employees come in or get off work.
-It offers other features such as notifying the user of when she can leave work on Friday, based on our calculations, an admin page that visualizes the MongoDB database, and a moderator page in which we can input quotes of the day to be shown to users.
-My co-worker did most of the front end, while I was responsible for the back end, the result of which being in `./api/index.js`
+It offers other features such as notifying the user of when she can leave work on Friday based on our calculations, an admin page that allows visualizing / modifying the database when necessary, and a page in which we can input quotes of the day to be shown to users.
+My co-worker did most of the front end, while I was responsible for the back end, the result of which is in `./api/index.js`

 The `public` folder contains a quick REST API Tester that I created for, well, testing purposes.
 I did not update this after making significant changes to the api upon receiving the required endpoints from my co-worker.
 Regardless, I realized Postman basically does just the testing that I needed.